 - Using the information for scheduling the “critical path” you would take to get the project completed as soon as possible

 Now, the longest sequence of critical tasks would become your “critical path” and define your project’s timeframe.

 The Scope of Pursuing Project Management as Your Career

 As companies strive to execute complex projects in competitive environments, the demand for highly skilled project managers is higher than ever before.
 Therefore, organizations are facing talent shortages, leaving them at significant risk.
-This makes it a little obvious that there are abundant career opportunities in project management for the people who possess key skills that organizations need.
-Further, the demand is soaring for the practitioners who have a necessary mix of competencies – a perfect combination of leadership and technical skills plus business acumen, which you can easily achieve by pursuing one of the project management courses that Emeritus India offers in partnership with the world’s top universities.
+This makes it a little obvious that there are abundant career opportunities in project management for people who possess key skills that organizations need.
+Further, the demand is soaring for practitioners who have a necessary mix of competencies – a perfect combination of leadership and technical skills plus business acumen, which you can easily achieve by pursuing one of the project management courses that Emeritus India offers in partnership with the world’s top universities.

 Choosing project management as your career can open doors in multiple industries.
 So, are you set to meet the demand?
 Sign up for one of the project management courses and upskill yourself to stand out amongst the competition.